 - If someone is out on Jury Duty, apply the Jury Duty absence code to the date on the calendar that the employee was out for jury duty.

 - If someone is out on an "unpaid absence" apply the absence code for this to the date the employee was out.

 So it is important you not rush through the setup based on faulty notions of what-drives-what.
 Otherwise, you risk setting it up wrong, getting unsatisfactory results and not know how to get out of the mess you've made.
 Regrettably, we are [not] in a position to walk you through the process of undoing the damage to get you back to square-one so you can start-off correctly.

---TIP!-- Please only enter one or two employees to get the software setup.
+--IMPORTANT-- Only enter one or two employees to get the software setup.
 Do not enter the rest of the employees until everything else is all set up.